 The 1997-1998 Utah Jazz had one of the best duos of all time in Karl Malone and John Stockton.
 Their deadly pick and roll was one of the most efficient plays in the league.
-While the Jazz were not as talented as other teams, their success lied in their execution and the brilliant strategies used by their Hall of Fame coach Jerry Sloan.
+While the Jazz were not as talented as other teams, their success laid in their execution and the brilliant strategies used by their Hall of Fame coach, Jerry Sloan.

 The Jazz had decent supporting players in Jeff Hornacek, Shandon Anderson and Bryon Russell.
 They were a very good team that won 62 games that season using their very efficient offense.

-This team was vanquished by Michael Jordan's game-winning jumper in Game 6 of the 1998 NBA Finals.
+This team was vanquished by Jordan's game-winning jumper in Game 6 of the 1998 NBA Finals.

 © 2021 Jan Michael Ong